Skip to Navigation

 Dean’s List

-Dean’s List is recognition of high academic achievement for a semester.
-Full-time students are eligible if they are a matriculated student and achieve a 3.5 Grade Point Average for the semester (12 or more hours of earned credit) with no grade below passing and no incompletes.
+The Dean's List is recognition of high academic achievement for a semester.
+Full-time students are eligible if they are matriculated and achieve a 3.5 Grade Point Average for the semester (12 or more hours of earned credit) with no grade below passing and no incompletes.

-Part-time students are eligible if they are a matriculated student, have completed a minimum of 12 credit hours at FLCC, earn a combined total of at least six credit hours for a given year and achieve a 3.5 Grade Point Average with no grade below passing and no incompletes.
-The Dean's list for part-time students is compiled at the end of the Spring term only.
+Part-time students are eligible if they are matriculated, have completed a minimum of 12 credit hours at FLCC, earn a combined total of at least twelve credit hours for a given year and achieve a 3.5 Grade Point Average for the full academic year with no grade below passing and no incompletes.
+The student must be part-time for both semesters.
+The Dean's List for part-time students is compiled at the end of the Spring term only.

 back to top